ilonadem/blobgsn/README.md

 ### Scene Walkthroughs

 For the following walkthroughs, we sampled 5 random scenes (without cherry picking) and mapped a trajectory through the scene.
 We used the nerf ray sampling function to draw an agent that walks on top of the blob representation with two lines to denote its FOV.
-From this representation, one can see that the blobs represent different rooms, styles or sections of the scene.
+From this representation, one can see that the blobs represent different rooms, objects, or sections of the scene.

 <p align="center" display="inline-block" >
   <img hspace="5px" vspace="5px" src="./gifs/scene_walk_0.gif" width="150px"/>